juliocedillo/military/README.md

-This is a website for my current research in political sociology.
-This project is conducted under the Department of Sociology.
+This website hosts my upcoming research project beginning in February 2025.
+General information will be added and will be updated as I progress throughout the research journey.
+This project will be conducted by me and will be supervised by the Department of Sociology at UC Berkeley.
+All rights reserved.